Best Aluminum For Welding | The Art And Science

 Gas Metal Arc Welding (GMAW) GMAW

-GMAW welding
+GMAW welding drawing shows

 Gas Metal Arc Welding (GMAW) GMAW, or MIG welding, is another effective method for welding aluminum.
 It’s faster than TIG welding and suitable for thicker sections.
 When using GMAW, it’s important to use a push technique with the gun to ensure better gas coverage and reduce porosity.